JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 Wanna add a feature, fix a bug or improve my crappy code ?

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: \"git checkout -b my-new-feature\"
-3. Commit your changes: `git commit -am 'Add some feature'`
+3. Commit your changes: \"git commit -am 'Add some feature'\"
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: \"git push origin my-new-feature\"
 5. Submit a pull request :D

 ## Credits